Am I entitled to Dutch childcare benefit outside the Netherlands?

 You also need a citizen service number (BSN) to apply for childcare benefit.

 If you live with your child outside the Netherlands and don’t work, you cannot apply for childcare benefit abroad.

 If you live together with someone, that person may be your benefit partner.
-Check whether you have a benefit partner (information in Dutch) by answering the questions on the Tax and Customs Administration website.
-The Tax and Customs Administration uses the combined incomes of both benefit partners to calculate the amount of benefit to be received.
+Check whether you have a benefit partner (information in Dutch) by answering the questions on the Tax Administration website.
+The Tax Administration uses the combined incomes of both benefit partners to calculate the amount of benefit to be received.

 Conditions your benefit partner must meet

 If you apply for childcare benefit from outside the Netherlands, your benefit partner must meet the following conditions:

 - Your benefit partner lives in the EU, Iceland, Liechtenstein, Norway or Switzerland.